 The flowers are easy to grow and will bloom from summer to early fall.
 You can buy plants from the nursery, but these plants are easy to grow from seeds.
 You can find cosmos seeds here on Amazon.

-Cottage Flowers – Crocus
+Cottage Garden Flowers #8 – Crocus

 Crocus flowers are usually the first to arrive on the scene in any cottage garden, depending on what else you plant.
 They give hope after a long, hard winter with their colorful blooms peeking out from white snow.